Albert Harris (composer)

-Albert Harris (13 February 1916 – 14 February 2005) was an English musician who worked most of his life in Hollywood as an orchestrator, arranger and composer for several of the big Film Studios and for such pop icons as Barbra Streisand, Roberta Flack and Cher.
+Albert Harris (13 February 1916 – 14 February 2005) was an English musician who worked most of his life in Hollywood as an orchestrator, arranger and composer for several of the big film studios and for such pop icons as Barbra Streisand, Roberta Flack and Cher.

 Harris was born in London and studied piano from age 6 and was also a self-taught guitarist; his knowledge of this instrument enabled him in later years to compose pieces specifically for guitar (his Variations and Fugue on a Theme by Handel was recorded by Andrés Segovia).
-During the mid-1930s he began to make a name for himself as a session musician in London where he featured on many recordings, most notably as session guitarist with the Lew Stone band, his delicate but swinging improvisations enhancing many of Stones records during the 1934-35 period.
+During the mid-1930s he began to make a name for himself as a session musician in London where he featured on many recordings, most notably as session guitarist with the Lew Stone band, his delicate but swinging improvisations enhancing many of Stones records during the 1934–35 period.
 He came to New York in 1938 at which time he started playing piano in big bands across the U.S., after which he began studying at New York University's College of Music where he earned a doctorate in music in 1944.
 Before earning his doctorate he moved to Los Angeles in 1942.
 Albert Harris studied composition with Mary Carr Moore and Eugen Zador in Los Angeles, and conducting with Richard Lert.
-He is a recipient of several awards for choral pieces, songs, and an octet for French Horn from the Los Angeles Horn Club.
+He is a recipient of several awards for choral pieces, songs, and an octet for french horn from the Los Angeles Horn Club.
 Albert Harris served as professor of orchestration at UCLA.
-He was Assistant Musical Director for NBC from 1946–49.
+He was Assistant Musical Director for NBC from 1946 to 1949.

 In 1959, conductor Frank deVol recorded an album of Harris's compositions, Bacchanal, which was 15 pieces, each named for a Greek god.